 Asters form a rich nectar source for flying insects, and respond well to the Chelsea chop.
 Asters you could cut back include Aster macrophyllus and Symphyotrichum laeve (formerly Aster laevis).

 Another hugely wildlife-friendly plant, you’ll be encouraging plenty more blooms to grow by cutting echinaceas back.
 Keep an eye out for slugs and snails on young plants.

 Many rudbeckias can grow so tall that they risk flopping over in windy weather.
 Chelsea chopping them will help to restrict their height.

 Sedums are prone to becoming leggy and looking untidy.
 Give them the Chelsea chop to encourage a neater, more compact shape, with more flowers.

 With their large, tubular flowers, it goes without saying that penstemons are a hit with bumblebees.
 Just some of the many stunning cultivars to grow include ‘Sour Grapes’ and ‘Bredon’.

 In the right spot, heleniums will rapidly grow skyward and often require staking.
 Cut them back to control their flowering height.
 Here’s how to plant heleniums in August.

-By cutting back nepeta, or catmint, you’ll encourage a profusion of blooms to be produced later on – and bees will love you for it.
+By cutting back nepeta, or catmint, you’ll encourage a profusion of blooms to be produced later on, providing a later source of nectar and pollen for bees.

 Not all sunflowers need cutting back.
-Don’t cut back large, annual Helianthus, and instead go for perennial sunflowers, such as vibrant cultivars like ‘Lemon Queen’.
+Don’t cut back large, annual Helianthus, but instead go for perennial sunflowers, such as vibrant cultivars like ‘Lemon Queen’.